Who we are

 A drink you can feel good about

 We all care more about what we put in our bodies now.
 The alcohol we drink should follow the same rules.
-Only real ingredients.
-No sketchy additives.
-Our product is farm-to-bottle.
+Our product is farm-to-bottle with only real ingredients - no sketchy additives.

-Here are a few of the ingredients we use to make Haus apéritifs.
+Here are a few of the ingredients we use to make our apéritifs.

 The foundation of every bottle.
 We made our first batch using our own excess chardonnay grapes and now we source the best grapes from growers we love nearby.
 This isn’t like your mom’s chardonnay — our grapes are unoaked for a clean, fruity palate.